-How come you don't tell that nice girl you love her...here, learn something... you may have to feed fifty guys some day.
+How come you don't tell that nice girl you love her...here, learn something...you may have to feed fifty guys some day.
 You start with olive oil...fry some garlic, see.
-And then fry some sausage...or meat balls if you like...then you throw in the tomatoes, the tomato paste...some basil; and a little red wine...that's my trick.
+And then fry some sausage filler... then you throw in the tomatoes, the tomato paste...some basil; and a little red wine...that's my trick.

-SONNY peeks into the kitchen; sees CLEMENZA.
+SONNY peeks into the kitchen; sees CLEMENZA

-SONNY You take care of Paulie?
+The state You take care of Paulie?

-CLEMENZA You won't see Paulie anymore.
+You won't see Paulie anymore.
 He's sick for good this winter.